ambrosus/ambrosus-node/docs/introduction.md

  * If access level equals `0` it means entity `data` is publicly available.
  * If access level is greater than `0` it means entity `data` is only available to users registered with given node and with adequate `accessLevel` (e.g.m you need to have permission level 3 to access data on `accessLevel` 1, 2, 3).

+## Role of ambrosus-node in ambrosus
+This repository contains Hermes, Atlas and partially external api.
+Additional api stored in [ambrosus-node-extended](https://github.com/ambrosus/ambrosus-node-extended) repository.

+* Hermes responsible for producing and uploading bundles to the network.
+* Atlas responsible for storing and securing data(bundles) uploaded to the network.
+* Api responsible for communicating with external applications and receiving assets and event to proceed in network.

 ## What is next?

+Learn more about ambrosus on community [wiki](https://github.com/ambrosus/community-wiki).

 Go to step-by-step [tutorial](https://github.com/ambrosus/ambrosus-node/blob/master/docs/tutorial.md).